BloodShop/AradLibrary/README.md

     4. Return any item to stock that was loaned.
     5. Search / Delete users

 B. Employee:

     1. Get certain information for the delivery.
     2. Adding new items to stock.
     3. Return any item to stock that was loaned.

 C. Customer:

     1. Search any Item and purchase / borrow
     2. React / Review to any item
     3. Change password

 D. Guest:

-    1.Search any Item and purchase only
+    1. Search any Item and purchase only
     2. React / Review to any item
     3. Doesn’t have sale on any item

 ![ItemMoreInformationPage6](https://user-images.githubusercontent.com/23366804/180944583-ca8f8a0b-cb64-4066-9fe3-fe43bc852e8c.png)